How To Test Engine Compression (1996-2004 3.3L Frontier, Pathfinder, Xterra)

 Which Compression Tester Should I Buy?

 There are lot of engine compression testers to choose from and many places to buy them.
-I'm gonna' make two recommendations to you:
+I'm gonna' make some recommendations to you:

 TEST 1: Finding The Dead Cylinders

 Finding The Dead Cylinders.
-Testing The Engine Compression (1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004 3.3L Nissan Frontier, Pathfinder, Xterra)).
+Testing The Engine Compression (1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004 3.3L Nissan Frontier, Pathfinder, Xterra)

 As mentioned earlier don't remove the spark plugs from your Nissan's engine if the engine is hot.